henrythedeveloper/pokemon-classifier-with-lime/README.md

 ## Acknowledgments

-- [Hugging Face Transformers]([https://huggingface.co/google/vit-base-patch16-224-in21k]) -  For the ViT model and tools.
-- [LIME](https://github.com/marcotcr/lime) - For making model explanations possible.
-- [Streamlit](https://streamlit.io/) - For the fantastic web app framework.
-- Shoutout to my instructor and classmates for the guidance and support!

 Big shoutout to [Hugging Face Transformers]([https://huggingface.co/google/vit-base-patch16-224-in21k]) for the ViT model, [LIME](https://github.com/marcotcr/lime) for model explanations, and [Streamlit](https://streamlit.io/) for making interactive web apps easy.
 Also, thanks to my class instructor and classmates for the support.

 ---